 Chinese stocks slumped to a two- month low in New York, led by telecommunications companies, on speculation investors are waiting for the nation’s new leaders to enact measures to support the economy.

 The Bloomberg China-US Equity Index (CH55BN) of the most-traded Chinese shares in the U.S. fell 1.2 percent to 89.63, the lowest close since Sept.
-11. China Unicom (CHU) sank to a three-month low and China Telecom Corp. traded at the widest discount (CHA) to its Hong Kong stock in a week after China Securities Journal said the nation plans to open the sector to private investment.
-Baidu Inc. (BIDU) tumbled as competition among the nation’s online search engines heats up.
+11. China Unicom (CHU:US) sank to a three-month low and China Telecom Corp. traded at the widest discount (CHA:US) to its Hong Kong stock in a week after China Securities Journal said the nation plans to open the sector to private investment.
+Baidu Inc. (BIDU:US) tumbled as competition among the nation’s online search engines heats up.

 China has begun installing a new economic leadership by indicating at the Communist Party congress that central bank Governor Zhou Xiaochuan will step aside and Vice Premier Wang Qishan, the top finance official, will move to a new role.
 Whoever fills their shows inherits an economy that has slowed over seven quarters and spurred U.S.-listed companies to miss analysts’ earnings estimates by 7.2 percent last quarter.

 “Investors are waiting on the side for new measures from the new leadership to help the economy that may come early next year,” Michael Ding, the lead manager of the China Region Fund (USCOX:US) at U.S. Global Investors Inc., which oversees $2.2 billion, said by phone yesterday from San Antonio, Texas.
 “For now, investors prefer to take profit after a rally in overseas-traded Chinese stocks in previous weeks.”